 Got Brown Spots on Your Ceiling?
 Causes & Solutions for Water Stains

-Whether you’re installing a new commercial roof or taking care of an existing system, it’s important to maintain your roof regularly and address problems quickly.
-You may not know you have a problem with your roof until you see signs inside your building, such as brown spots on your ceiling or puddles on your floor.
+You may not know your roof has a problem until you see signs inside your building, such as brown spots on your ceiling or puddles on your floor.
 These are signs that you need to have someone inspect and repair your commercial roof immediately.

-When you see brown spots, or patches, on your ceiling and interior walls, they are water stains caused from a leak above.
-This leak could be a malfunction in your commercial roof systems or a leak with another part of your facility such as HVAC units or leaking pipes.
+When you see brown spots or patches on your ceiling and interior walls, they are water stains caused by a leak above.
+This leak could be a malfunction in your commercial roof system or a leak with another part of your facility, such as HVAC units or leaking pipes.

-There are a few causes that we commonly find while inspecting internal leaks that cause water stains.
-Some are caused by a failure of the roof, but there are also many other reasons that water is leaking into your building.
+We find a few causes while inspecting internal leaks that cause water stains.
+Some are caused by a roof failure, but there are many reasons that water leaks into your building.

-Most commercial roofing systems have accessories attached such as skylights, air vents, plumbing vents and more.
-To accommodate for these units, your contractor needs to cut their roofing material to fit around the unit.
+Most commercial roofing systems have accessories like skylights, air vents, plumbing vents, and more.
+To accommodate these units, your contractor needs to cut their roofing material to fit around the unit.
 These areas are not seamless roofing material, so they are vulnerable to leaks through the penetrations.
 This problem will show when you have stains around vents or skylights in particular.

 HVAC units can cause issues in a few ways: